-, released in 1983.
-It follows the show's anthology format by presenting four segments based on its episodes, which are directed by four different directors.
+An Anthology Film based on the 1959 Twilight Zone television series, released in 1983.
+It follows the show's anthology format by presenting four segments (all but one remakes of classic episodes), which are directed by four different directors.

 - "Prologue" (Directed by John Landis): Two men discuss old television shows.